Alcohol Premises Licence

 An application for a premises licence has to be made to the relevant licensing authority along with:

-- A completed application for a premises licence to be granted [docx] 102KB - please also see our guidance on completing Part 3 Section M [pdf] 524KB of the application form.
+- A completed Premises Licence Appl Form [docx] 81KB - please also see our guidance on completing Part 3 Section M [pdf] 524KB of the application form.

 - A completed notice of an application for the grant of a premises licence [pdf] 547KB which must be displayed at the premises (on blue paper)